 Add the Campari, lemon juice, simple syrup and egg white to a shaker, seal, and shake without ice for 30 seconds.
 Open the shaker, add ice and shake to chill.
 Strain into a chilled cocktail glass and garnish the surface with orange bitters.

 For such a simple cocktail, there is a lot going on here.
 Could you substitute Aperol?
-I don't see why not, but you might want to reduce the simple syrup a bit.
+We don’t see why not, but you might want to reduce the simple syrup a bit.
 You could also try using maraschino as a sub for the syrup altogether.
 This cocktail certainly has possibilities.
-Give it a try and let me know what you think.
+Give it a try and let us know what you think.

 We’re a big fan of bitter cocktails, great choice for drink of the week!

 Thanks.
 I hope to feature more of the bitter spectrum in the coming year.